 You should also have gone through the steps in Visualization with MoveIt RViz Plugin

-- To use STOMP with your robot you must already have a MoveIt configuration package for your robot already.
+- To use STOMP with your robot you must have a MoveIt configuration package for your robot ready.
 For example, if you have a Panda robot, it’s probably called

 panda_moveit_config.
 This is typically built using the MoveIt Setup Assistant.

-- You must also have built ros-industrial/industrial_moveit package from source.
-This needs to be built from source since industrial_moveit is not released as a debian yet.
-You only need to build the stomp_core package from industrial_moveit as other packages are not required for the functionality of STOMP with moveIt.
+- You must also have built ros-industrial/stomp_ros package and ros-industrial/stomp package from source.
+This needs to be built from source since stomp_ros is not released as a debian yet.

 Re-source the setup files: